 Rule: Do not use quotation marks with quoted material that is more than three lines in length.
-Offset the quote as shown in the colon/quotation rule
+Offset the quote instead.

 Rule: When you are quoting something that has a spelling or grammar mistake or presents material in a confusing way, insert the term sic in italics and enclose it in brackets.
 Sic means, "This is the way the original material was."

 She wrote, "I would rather die then [sic] be seen wearing the same outfit as my sister."

 complete but related thoughts; and not between an independent clause and a